Farm and Land Conditions

 Permanent Pastures and no-tilling

 A diversity of plant species is much better for the production of healthy raw milk than the planting of monocultures like ryegrass.
 What sort of natural grasses do farmers have on the farm that they can encourage instead?
 This video by the Savory Institute explains why permacultures are better than monocultures.
+Feeding pasture to grazing animals is better for the health of the animals and the land, than the growing of grain monocultures to feed livestock.

 In America, no-till farming started as a way to keep costs down for conventional farmers in danger of losing their farms.
 Now it has become a way of life because they've finally realised that they were killing the microorganisms that keep the soil alive.
 Topsoil loss and declining fertility take an economic toll when ignored for too long.
 There is no cookie-cutter way to approach no-tilling, but some farmers do seem to have more success than others by introducing the compost tea to rapidly restore biology and sowing a high plant diversity of cover crops to put an essential cover on their soil to enable regeneration.
-Many farmers have introduced the compost tea and cover crops to permanent pastures as well with amazing and measurable results.
+Many farmers have introduced the compost tea, high plant diversity and cover crops to permanent pastures with amazing and measurable results.

 According to scientist Kris Nichols in this article “Tilling can start to erode the diversity of the fungi in the soil over time.
 So you’re going to start getting the loss of certain keystone organisms for providing amino acids and antioxidants that can be very important for human health.”
 As scientists begin to get a firmer grasp on the human microbiome and its relationship with microbial communities in the soil, “it’s going to start putting more pressure on the organic community to reduce tillage.”